 Chair Jarvis said the police and fire department retirement contributions increased 2.5 per cent.
 She said she would like to see the decision on raises made earlier so wages could be included in the presented budgets, giving a truer picture of the total budget.
 RA Clarke said he took offense at Selectman Bickford's statement, according to the newspaper, that if employees wanted more money they should try to find another job.
-Selectman Bickford replied he did not say that; rather, that is what the newspaper said.
-RA Clarke quoted Selectman Bickford's comment about all the thanks employees get is when they pick up that big check every two weeks.
+Selectman Bickford replied he did not say that; rather, he indicated a person could find another position.
+RA Clarke quoted Selectman Bickford's comment about all the thanks employees get is when they pick up their checks.
 He said some employees are on the wage scale and some aren't.

 Chair Jarvis said the pay scale was adopted in November of 2008 and she has tried to get all employees on it.
 RA Clarke said he has many people in his department making less.
 Selectman Bickford said the pay scale was just a guidance tool.
-Chair Jarvis agreed that Barry Cox of the Local Government Center, which conducted the study, did say that in 2010, but the Board adopted the scale in 2008.
+Chair Jarvis agreed that Barry Cox of the Local Government Center, which conducted the study, did say that, but the Board adopted the scale.
 Selectman Bickford said he would be willing to pick up the increased retirement contribution.
 He said he thought there is a limit for certain jobs, and if a person wants to earn more money, that person needs a new position.
 He said the marketplace dictates wages for positions, which is why the Board should be careful about percentage increases.
 He favored looking at each person as an individual.